 6. Allow to simmer for 20 minutes.
 This will cook the potato and the aubergine, and infuse them with flavour.

-7. Add the peas, along with 1 tsp of salt.
+7. Add the peas, along with 1 teaspoon of salt.
 Simmer for a couple minutes more to ensure the peas heat through.

 And you’re done!
 Serve up your delicious dairy free korma with all the trimmings such as, vegan naan, raita and fresh coriander.
 Enjoy!